Sign up to receive e-newsletters, discounts and promotions

 Tickets: $35; age 62+, $31; ages 13-21, $20; ages 4-12, $15.

 The Lyceum Theatre is affiliated with Actors Equity Association, the union for professional actors and stage managers in the United States, and the Society of Stage Directors and Choreographers.

 The Touhill showcases national, international and local talent in opera, dance, classical music, contemporary concerts, comedy, theater and jazz.

-The non-profit organization, on the campus of the University of Missouri-St. Louis, boasts three venues: the beautiful European-style opera house; the Anheuser-Busch Performance Hall; and the black-box, E. Desmond and Mary Ann Lee Theater.
-Free parking
+Situated on the campus of the University of Missouri-St. Louis, this not-for-profit organization boasts three venues: the beautiful European-style opera house; the Anheuser-Busch Performance Hall; and the black-box, E. Desmond and Mary Ann Lee Theater.
+Free parking.

 Built in 1907, Dulany Auditorium is the oldest building on the William Woods University campus.
 Mrs. D.M.
 Dulany contributed $7,500 toward construction of the $24,000 building in memory of her husband.
 The stained glass portrait windows are of D.M.
 Dulany, W.H.
 Dulany and Benjamin L. Locke, all early supporters of the college.
 The building was used for chapel services and lectures during the early days, and it is now used for concerts and theatrical performances.